- Coalizione Alleanza Irachena Unita (UIA), sciita, 130

 urban poor due to his movement’s social welfare network and his populist calls

-for foreign troops to leave Iraq
+for foreign troops to leave Iraq.
+In 2004, the

 Sadrist Mahdi Army militia fought battles against US troops in Baghdad, Karbala